 - Assemble the salads: Divide the arugula and quinoa between two large salad bowls.
 Drizzle lightly with vinaigrette (you will have leftover vinaigrette) and toss to coat.
 Divide the radishes, carrots and fennel between the two bowls.
 Top with a sprinkling of sunflower seeds and feta cheese.
 Add a big ol’ dollop of herbed avocado.
 Serve!

-- The salad is gluten free.
-It's vegan as well if you use agave nectar instead of honey and skip the feta cheese.
+Make it vegan:Use agave nectar instead of honey and skip the feta cheese.

-- Store leftover vinaigrette in the refrigerator, covered.
+Storage suggestions: Store leftover vinaigrette in the refrigerator, covered.
 It should keep for about a week.
 If you have leftover avocado, press plastic wrap against the avocado to help keep it fresh.
-It's best eaten within a couple of days—use it as a dip for vegetables or chips, spread it on toast or serve it with quesadillas.
+It’s best eaten within a couple of days—use it as a dip for vegetables or chips, spread it on toast or serve it with quesadillas.